elNhar/smol.js/packages/ssr/README.md

 # @smol/ssr

-Server-Side Rendering (SSR) for smol.js components.
+> Server-Side Rendering (SSR) for smol.js components.

 This package provides the necessary utilities to render smol.js components on the server and hydrate them on the client.

 ## Features

-- Server-side rendering of smol.js components
+- ✅ **Server-side rendering** of smol.js components
-- Seamless hydration on the client
+- ✅ **Seamless hydration** on the client
-- Vite plugin for development and production builds
+- ✅ **Vite plugin** for development and production builds
-- Support for CSS modules and styles
-- Integration with Express.js
+- ✅ **CSS Modules** support via Vite

 ## Installation